How To Play All The 'Legend Of Zelda' Games In Chronological And Release Order

 How to play the ‘Legend of Zelda’ games in chronological order

-Let’s be honest, following a narrative with the Zelda games is by no means straightforward and there are many different variations of what people think to be the go-to order for experiencing the lengthy saga.
+Let’s be honest, following a narrative with the Zelda games is by no means straightforward and there are many different variations of what people think is the go-to order for experiencing the lengthy saga.

 The main timelines that you need to know about are the Child, Adult and Fallen Hero timelines, which we’ll try to explain below.
 There are also some games which come before the split into different timelines, which here we’ve decided to call the Prequel Timeline just so we have something to call it.

 So, with that in mind, this is just our preferred way of working through the games if you want the story to flow the best it can.
-This order starts with Skyward Sword, and it ends with BotW 2.
+This order starts with Skyward Sword and ends with Tears of the Kingdom.
 Take a look below for our recommended order:

 ‘The Legend of Zelda: Skyward Sword’ (Prequel Timeline)